12jr/chinese-character-worksheets/README.md

 Please refer to the [wiki](https://github.com/12jr/chinese-character-worksheets/wiki).

 ### Used libraries, APIs, fonts etc.
-*   [https://github.com/chanind/hanzi-writer](Hanzi Writer) as a source of the stroke orders and a library to turn them into vector graphics.
+*   [Hanzi Writer](https://github.com/chanind/hanzi-writer) as a source of the stroke orders and a library to turn them into vector graphics.
 *   [Glosbe API](https://glosbe.com/a-api) to create Pīnyīn from the characters, and
     [cors.io](https://cors.io/) to do that with JavaScript.
 *   [jsPDF](https://parall.ax/products/jspdf) to create the PDFs dynamically.